 The right to engage in direct access, as provided here, shall be established by law.

-2. Business and industrial customers with loads exceeding 20 kW would continue to have utility service options as an alternative to direct access.
+2. Business and industrial customers with loads exceeding 20 kW would continue to have several utility service options as an alternative to direct access.
 Maintaining these limited options would prevent forcing customers into the market who wish to continue doing business with the utility.
 This approach also would limit the market distortions that could result from placing all large customer demand in the market in a limited period.

-2.1 A customer could elect to be served by the utility’s core portfolio at the average portfolio price, subject to a long-term service commitment (e.g., 4-7 years).
+2.1 A customer could elect to be served by the utility’s core portfolio at the average portfolio price, subject to a long-term service commitment (e.g., 5-10 years).